-U.S. Tax Reform: The Tax Cuts and Jobs Act (the "Act") was enacted on December 22, 2017.
-The Act reduced the U.S. federal corporate tax rate from 35% to 21%, required companies to record and pay a one-time transition tax on earnings of certain foreign subsidiaries that were previously tax deferred and created new taxes on certain foreign sourced earnings.
+U.S. Tax Reform: The Tax Cuts and Jobs Act (the Act) was enacted on December 22, 2017.
+The Act reduced the U.S. Federal corporate tax rate from 35% to 21%, required companies to record and pay a one-time transition tax on earnings of certain foreign subsidiaries that were previously tax deferred and created new taxes on certain foreign sourced earnings.

-Under the Act, a policy election with respect to the Company's treatment of potential global intangible low-taxes income ("GILTI") was required to be selected for fiscal year 2018.
+Under the Act, a policy election with respect to the Company's treatment of potential global intangible low-taxes income (GILTI) was required to be selected for fiscal year 2018.
 The Company elected to account for taxes on GILTI as incurred.
-There was no impact to the 2018 financial statements.
+There was no impact to the 2018 consolidated financial statements resulting from this election.